-- Google's and Apple's conducts such as the following would be a problem under the AMA (Private monopolization, Interference with a competitor's transactions, etc.) when such conducts lead to treat their own apps, products and services more favorably than those of competitors and interfere with transactions between the competitors and consumers, causing the decrease in trade opportunities for the competitors or the exclusion of the competitors. - (1) Widely and cross-sectionally collecting the data generated from apps, products and services provided by other app developers, and using the data for developing and providing their own apps, products and services - (2) Through app review, collecting information related to new functions of apps provided by other app providers before the app is newly released, and using it for developing their own apps, products and services
+- Google's and Apple's conduct such as the following would be a problem under the AMA (Private monopolization, Interference with a competitor's transactions, etc.) when such conduct leads to treating their own apps, products, and services more favorably than those of competitors and interferes with transactions between the competitors and consumers, causing a decrease in trade opportunities for the competitors or the exclusion of the competitors. - (1) Widely and cross-sectionally collecting the data generated from apps, products, and services provided by other app developers, and using the data for developing and providing their own apps, products, and services - (2) Through app review, collecting information related to new functions of apps provided by other app developers before the app is newly released, and using it for developing their own apps, products, and services

-Self-preferencing by influencing consumer's rational choice

-(by using their position as the mobile OS providers or the app store operators)
+Self-preferencing by influencing a consumer's rational choice (by using their position as the mobile OS providers or the app store operators)